Northampton Arts Council, Inc.

 Projects that are financially feasible and have multiple sources of funding.

-If you are live streaming a public event, captions should be provided.
-In lieu of captions, you might consider having a message that says, “This event will be recorded and then embedded on our Youtube channel where captions and a transcript will be available.”
+If you are live-streaming a public event, captions should be provided.
+In place of captions, you might consider having a message that says, “This event will be recorded and then embedded on our YouTube channel, where captions and a transcript will be available.”
 Before putting on a virtual program, you could ask people to register, and in the registration submission, ask people to communicate any accessibility needs with a deadline by which they need to let you know.
 It is easier to book a captioner and cancel (with at least 48 h notice) than to get one in 48 hours.

 Also note: Schools, not artists, should apply for projects that take place in schools.